 [In this figure] Cell wall provides additional protective layers outside the cell membrane.

 Plants are autotrophs, meaning they produce energy from sunlight through the process of photosynthesis.
 This function depends on the organelles called chloroplasts.
 Animal cells do not have chloroplasts.
 In animal cells, energy is produced from food (glucose) via a process of cellular respiration.
-Cellular respiration occurs in mitochondria on both animal and plant cells.
+Cellular respiration occurs in mitochondria in both animal and plant cells.

-[In this figure] The structure of chloroplast.
+[In this figure] The structure of a chloroplast.

 Plastids are double-membrane organelles that are found in the cells of plants and algae.
 Plastids are responsible for manufacturing and storing food.
 Plastids often contain pigments that are used in photosynthesis and different types of pigments can change the color of the cell.
 Chloroplasts are the most prominent type of plastids.
 Other plastids, like chromoplasts, gerontoplasts, and leucoplasts, may only occur in certain plant cells.

-Animal cells have one or more small vacuoles, whereas plant cells have one large central vacuole that can take up to 90% of cell volume.
+Animal cells have one or more small vacuoles, whereas plant cells have one large central vacuole that can take up to 90% of the cell volume.
 The function of vacuoles in plants is to store water and maintain the turgidity of the cell.
 Sometimes, vacuoles in plants also degrade cellular wastes like lysosomes.
 A layer of membrane, called tonoplast, surrounds the plant cell’s central vacuole.
 Due to the large size of the central vacuole, it pushes all contents of the cell’s cytoplasm and organelles against the cell wall.
 This may facilitate the cytoplasmic streaming of chloroplasts.

 [In this figure] Drawing of a plant cell showing a large vacuole.

 [In this figure] Cytoplasmic streaming in plant cells.